unstoppabledomains/docs/src/browser-resolution/browser-resolution-algorithm.md

 Crypto records do not have a domain name associated with them.
 That is why there is no feature for storing your subdomain records inside a parent domain.
 Example: `www.example.com` record can only be set inside a resolver of `www.example.com` but never inside `example.com`.

-A recommended way to display content in a browser for crypto domains is explained in [Resolving Domains in a Browser](resolving-domains-in-a-browser.md).
+A recommended way to display content in a browser for crypto domains is explained in [Resolving domains in a browser](resolving-domains-in-a-browser.md).

 #### **TTL**